filo87/GuestWiFI/README.md

 # Project Title

-GuestWIFI is a Python flask application with flic support to automatically change the WiFi password of a guest network.
-The app has an online webpage to manage the password, uses a flic button to initiate the change, and integrates an ESC/POS network thermal printer to print the new generated credentials in form of a voucher.
+GuestWIFI is a Python flask application with flic support to automatically change the WiFi password of a guest network on a DD-Wrt access point.
+The app has an online webpage to manage the password, uses a flic button to initiate the password change, and integrates an ESC/POS network thermal printer to print the new generated credentials in form of a voucher.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

+#### WebApp
-All required pip packages are included in the file 'requirements.txt'.
+All required pip packages are included in the file [requirements.txt](requirements.txt).
+The app uses:

 ```
-Give examples
+python 3
+flask
+python-esc-pos
+fliclib
 ```

+#### Flic Server
+To use the flic button service, a flicd server is required.
+We use the linux version available here: [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci)

+#### DD-Wrt Router or Access Point
+Enable the ssh server on the router.

+Instal ssh public key of the host running the app, so that the app can connect without password.

 ### Installing Development Environment